 Vehicles leased for 30 days or less are covered up to $2 million per claim in excess of the leased vehicle's primary insurance.
 If there is no primary insurance, the State's program provides primary coverage when a leased vehicle is involved in an accident due to employee negligence.

-The Office of Risk Management will handle all claim related payments to the rental agency on approved claims.
-The Office of Risk Management will then bill the department for costs incurred up to the $1,000.00 deductible.
+The Office of Property & Liability Risk Management will handle all claim related payments to the rental agency on approved claims.
+The Office of Property & Liability Risk Management will then bill the department for costs incurred up to the $1,000.00 deductible.

-When accepting, and also upon returning the vehicle it is strongly recommended that renters examine the vehicle and note any damages in the agreement documents in order to avoid being held responsible for pre-existing damages.
-The rental agreement documents should be given to your department and retained in the event Risk Management may need them to manage a claim related to the rental vehicle.
+When accepting, and also upon returning the vehicle it is strongly recommended that renters inspect the vehicle and note any damages in the agreement documents in order to avoid being held responsible for pre-existing damages.
+The rental agreement documents should be given to your department and retained in the event Property & Liabillity Risk Management may need them to manage a claim related to the rental vehicle.

-In order to not jeopardize your department's claim being reimbursed by the State adhering to the following guidelines is strongly recommended:
+In order to preclude your department's claim frin oitebtuakkt being denied for reimbursement by the State adhering to the following guidelines is strongly recommended: